• Create positive thoughts in the present moment

 THE BACK STORY

+Appreciating Windowsills was something that I designed for myself, to help me cope after I was diagnosed with cancer.
 At the time I felt as though my whole life had been knocked out from under me.
 I was totally unable to control what was happening to my body, and the pain meant that I often couldn’t think straight.
 I was frightened about what the future might hold for me, and sometimes haunted by traumatic memories of my past.

 However it was the small acts of kindness by strangers that initially inspired some of the words that appear in the game.
-Many of these wonderful people were the health professionals and hospital staff who stepped out of their official roles to connect with me as another human being, who held me whilst I cried, talked to me through the darkest moments, made me laugh, and kept my breakfast warm for me on days when everything else seemed to be falling apart.
+Many of these wonderful people were the health professionals who stepped out of their official roles to connect with me as another human being, who held me whilst I cried, talked to me through the darkest moments, made me laugh, and kept my breakfast warm for me on days when everything else seemed to be falling apart.

 Coming home, I was traumatised and disorientated.
 I found that making a game out of appreciation helped me to reconnect with the details of life that we normally take for granted.
 It helped me to focus on the positive experiences of cancer instead of dwelling on the distressing aspects of what had happened.

-It can liberate us from dwelling amidst memories from the past or on worries about the future, and enable us to experience moments of happiness in the midst of what could be the darkest days of our lives.
+Appreciation can liberate us from dwelling amidst memories from the past or on worries about the future, and enable us to experience moments of happiness in the midst of what could be the darkest days of our lives.

 Appreciation even enables us to think and act differently, as it breaks our habitual and sometimes negative thought patterns, thereby creating space in which insight and inspiration can light up new pathways of responses that we can then choose to adopt.